mutablealligator/AmazonSpeechTranslator/README.md

     ```
     $ open SpeechRec.xcworkspace
     ```
-4. Update the AppDelegate.swift by pasting in your own identityPoolId, unauthRoleArn, and authRoleArn from the output tab of CloudFormation Stck that you created in Step #1
+4. Update the AppDelegate.swift by pasting in your own identityPoolId, unauthRoleArn, and authRoleArn from the output tab of CloudFormation Stack that you created in Part 1, step #7.
  ![Stack Output](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/appdelegate-stack-config.png "CloudFormation Stack Output of Cognito Identity Pool details")

 5. Build and run the app